 Hydro One's transmission business consists of owning, operating and maintaining Hydro One's transmission system, which accounts for approximately 98% of Ontario's transmission capacity based on revenue approved by the OEB.
-All of the Company's transmission business is carried out through HONI, a wholly-owned subsidiary of Hydro One Inc., through its subsidiary HOSSM (formerly Great Lakes Power), as well as through the Company's approximately 66% interest in B2M Limited Partnership and 75% interest in NRLP.
-Hydro One's 75% interest in NRLP was reduced to 55% following the closing of a purchase transaction in January 2020.
-Hydro One's transmission business represented approximately 56% of its total assets as at December 31, 2019, and accounted for approximately 49% of its total revenue in 2019, net of purchased power and 52% of its total revenue in 2018, net of purchased power.
+All of the Company's transmission business is carried out by subsidiaries of Hydro One Inc., including through HONI and HOSSM (formerly Great Lakes Power), as well as through the Company's approximately 66% interest in B2M Limited Partnership and 55% interest in NRLP.
+Hydro One's transmission business represented approximately 58% of its total assets as at December 31, 2020, and accounted for approximately 51% of its total revenue in 2020, net of purchased power, and 49% of its total revenue in 2019, net of purchased power.

-The Company's transmission business is a rate-regulated business that earns revenues mainly from charging transmission rates that are subject to approval by the OEB.
-The Company's transmission rates are generally determined using a performance-based model, which typically includes a cost-of-service base year.
-Transmission rates are collected by the IESO and are remitted by the IESO to Hydro One on a monthly basis, which means that Hydro One's transmission business has no direct exposure to end-customer counterparty risk.
+The Company's transmission business is a rate-regulated business that earns revenues mainly from transmission rates that are subject to approval by the OEB.
+Transmission rates are generally determined using a performance-based model, which typically includes a cost-of-service base year.
+Transmission rates are administered and collected by the IESO and are remitted by the IESO to Hydro One on a monthly basis, which means that Hydro One's transmission business has no direct exposure to end-customer counterparty risk.

-Transmission rates are based on monthly peak electricity demand across Hydro One's transmission network.
+Transmission rates are based on monthly peak electricity demand across Ontario's transmission network.
 This gives rise to seasonal variations in Hydro One's transmission revenues, which are generally higher in the summer and winter due to increased demand, and lower during other periods of reduced demand.
 Hydro One's transmission revenues also include revenues associated with exporting energy to markets outside of Ontario.
 Ancillary revenue includes revenues from providing maintenance services to generators and from third-party land use.